Skip to main content

 • High-Intensity Interval Training (HIIT) ∞ Short bursts of all-out effort, such as sprinting, followed by brief recovery periods, also create a potent stimulus for GH release.
 The intensity of the effort is the key driver.
 A person using GHS peptides who incorporates HIIT into their routine is essentially creating more frequent and powerful opportunities for the peptides to work synergistically with the body’s own rhythms.

 A sedentary lifestyle, in contrast, leaves the peptides to do all the work.
 The body’s natural GH pulses are less frequent and less robust, giving the therapy a much lower baseline to amplify.
-The is thus diminished because the body is not being conditioned to participate in the process.
+The long-term efficacy is thus diminished because the body is not being conditioned to participate in the process.

 Dietary Modulation of GH Release